Configuration

 # explicitly set to true and SMTP is disabled, the email field will be read-only.

-# EMAIL_CONFIRMATION = true
+# EMAIL_CONFIRMATION =

 # If True, then users can freely create an account at this instance.